arrrrrmin/arrrrrmin.netlify.com/content/posts/albert-pretraining.md

 title: Albert - A-lite-BERT
 date: 2021-07-14 12:22.214030
 draft: false
 summary: "A guide to understand how pretraining transformer models work.
 It's basically the prestage, before usage with Huggingface is possible.
 See the full guide at https://github.com/arrrrrmin/albert-guide."
+weight: 0
 ---

 ## Stages